KenniBlank/Visualization/README.md

 # Visualization
-SDL2 Based Visualization for my own understanding
+SDL2 Based Visualization of core concepts of programming and mathematics or anything that I want to see.